 The software pops up a warning not to do this if the factor really is categorical.
 To acknowledge it and move on, click the OK button below the message.

 To re-analyze your data, click the analysis node labeled Life.
 Then click Start Analysis and then the Model tab.
-When you designated a factor being numeric, Design-Expert automatically shifted to fitting a polynomial, such as those used for response surface methods.
+When you designated a factor being numeric, the program automatically shifted to fitting a polynomial, such as those used for response surface methods.
 To model non-linear response to temperature (factor B), double-click the AB2 term, or via a right click add it to the Model as shown below.
 (Squared terms capture curvature.)

 Click the ANOVA tab.
 You will get a warning about hierarchy.